-This results in frequent infections to these organs, leading to chronic inflammation, and chronic inflammation looks an awful lot like an allergic reaction, remember?
+This results in frequent infections to these organs, which leads to chronic inflammation—and chronic inflammation looks an awful lot like an allergic reaction.

 The Autoimmune Connection

-When the body encounters xenobiotic substances continually, it becomes chronically inflamed and unable to support healing and renewal.
+When the body continually encounters xenobiotic substances, it becomes chronically inflamed and unable to support healing and renewal.
 This leads to a chronic inability to rebound, followed by possible changes to DNA and an erosion of functional ability.

-So to prevent this cascade of events that has resulted in so many diagnoses of allergy and food intolerance, we need to be aware that the appropriateness and natural state of what our dog eats are much more important from day one than nailing down any specific novel protein source.
+So to prevent this cascade of events that has resulted in so many diagnoses of allergy and food intolerance, we need to be less concerned about the novel protein itself, and instead be wary of where the food is coming from and how it’s being processed.

 We’ve been feeding our dogs cheap commercial diets for generations now, so it’s no surprise that some are born with weak digestion and poor immunity.

-We’ve bombarded their small intestines with non-food, chemically-laden diets long enough to have affected the DNA of many breeds.
+In fact, we’ve bombarded their small intestines with non-food and chemically-laden diets long enough to have affected the DNA of many breeds.

-- To heal the gut, get rid of the chemicals.
-If you can’t pronounce it, don’t feed it, not in a supplement, not in a treat, not in a diet.
+1. To heal the gut, get rid of the chemicals.
+If you can’t pronounce it, don’t feed it—not in a supplement, not in a treat, not in a diet.
 If your commercial food needs to rely on vitamin premix to boost the nutrition on the label, there’s not enough nutrition in the ingredients of the food.

-Simply choosing a new novel protein does you no good, since for all you know your dog is actually not allergic to chicken but is sensitized to it from years of leaky gut.
+Simply choosing a new novel protein does you no good.
+For all you know your dog is actually not allergic to chicken but is sensitized to it from years of leaky gut.

 Heal the gut, find what works for your lifestyle and feed the best quality you can afford.